Norpace Side Effects

 Note: This page contains side effects data for the generic drug disopyramide.
 It is possible that some of the dosage forms included below may not apply to the brand name Norpace.

 It is possible that some side effects of Norpace may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to disopyramide: oral capsule, oral capsule extended release, oral tablet extended release

-Along with its needed effects, disopyramide (the active ingredient contained in Norpace) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, disopyramide (the active ingredient contained in Norpace) may cause unwanted side effects that require medical attention.

 - Dizziness, feeling of faintness

 - shortness of breath

 - unusual tiredness

 - fast or slow heartbeat, rapid weight gain, swelling of feet or lower legs